Early Decision Housing Selection

 - Questions about living off campus?
 Contact Shane Daetwiler, Director of Residence Life and Off Campus Student Services, firstname.lastname@example.org, 253.879.3317

 How do I sign up to live in Commencement? - Commencement Hall currently houses five unique academic-residential programs: Entrepreneurship House, Environmental Outdoors House, Humanities House, International District, and Honors House.
 These exciting programs are student-driven with faculty/staff support and provide many special learning opportunities beyond the classroom.
 Current students with sophomore standing and above may apply for these programs.
-Commencement will also have two unaffiliated flats students may select to live in as part of the early decision housing selection professes.
-Application information for 2014-2015 will be available in November.
+Commencement will also have two unaffiliated flats students may select to live in as part of the early decision housing selection process.
+Application information for 2014-2015 is available on the Commencement Hall website here.
+Each house has unique deadlines and processes, so please make sure to note deadlines for your area of interest!

 What does signing a housing contract mean? – The housing contract is an official contract with the university, binding for one full academic year.
 Once you sign your contract, you are obligated to live on campus and pay room and board fees (as applicable for their housing assignment) for the full year, although the location on campus may change if you chose to move for any reason.

 What is Homesteading? – Homesteading refers to the process for keeping the room a student is currently living in for another year.
 Homesteading gives first priority to students choosing to remain in their current room.
 Students must submit an application to homestead.
 Students are not eligible to homestead in the following locations: Commencement Hall, Greek houses (including overflow), and theme houses.
-Homesteading applications coming soon!
+Apply to homestead here.
+Applications for homesteading for early decision are due January 24, 2014.

 What if I can't make my assigned time to select my housing? – You may select a proxy to choose your assignment for you during your assigned time.
 This is a person who is given permission to sign up another student for a housing space.
 If a student is unable to attend their selection time, they may fill out a housing contract and a proxy form ahead of time, and the chosen proxy then has the ability to attend sign up for a housing assignment in their place during their time.
 A student may designate a fellow student as their proxy, or the Residence Life office.
 See forms below.